 "It's big and from the 70s" is the most information you can find about the Rhythm 700, also known as the TR 700.
 It's a rare, 3ft tall analog rhythm box that doubles quite nicely as a piece of vintage studio furniture.

-Created by Roland in 1972, (the same year the company was founded), the rhythm represents one of Roland's very first products.
+Created in 1972, (the same year the company was founded), the rhythm represents one of [TRADEMARK REMOVED]'s very first products.
 The company's founder, Ikutaro Kakehashi, had originally built rhythm boxes as organ accompaniments in the 1960s with his company Ace Electronic Industries, (Ace Tone).
 The sound was unbeatable - early 70s analog drums, with airy hi hats, a punchy snare and the snappy analog percussion you might find on an old Suicide or Brian Eno record.
 It's older and a bit grittier (there is some noise) than its late 70s siblings the CR-68 and CR-78.

 We played the patterns, turning up and down faders and recording all of the isolated hits cleanly through an API preamp and SSL gate to tape.
 The original kickdrum is punchy, but very high pitched, so in addition to recording it naturally, we applied further processing.
 By recording it to tape and playing it back at extremely slow speeds, we achieved much deeper bass drums.
 By inserting a Moog lowpass filter after the tape machine we captured all of the attack frequencies, while filtering the sustain, achieving a darker, more 808ish result.
 Then, we inserted a valley people dyna-mite gate, adding a punchy, analog click to each kick.